Where we've been...

 Waudby's is locally owned and operated by Shanda and Brent Mooney who are very involved in every aspect of the business.
 Don't be surprised if you stop in and see them and any of their three kids running around and helping out.
 "We take pride in supplying not only our Russell community with a place to bring their family and enjoy their time with us, but serve as a rest stop to those traveling along I-70."

-The Mooney's have owned Waudby's for twelve years now.
+The Mooney's have owned Waudby's for fifteen years now.
 Shanda was a part of Waudby's history long before she bought the business.
-In her younger years she was a server who people loved to come see with her quirky and exciting personality.
-After going to Bethany College where she studied criminal justice, she found her way back home and invested in the development of Russell and what the community had to offer.
-Waudby's has grown exponentially in the last twelve years because Shanda and Brent are committed to expanding and investing in Russell's downtown and making all our visitors experience memorable and where you can BRING your family and FEEL like family.
+In her younger years she was a server and bartender who people loved to come see with her quirky and exciting personality-she even spent time in the kitchen.
+After going to Bethany College where she studied Criminal Justice and Business Management, she found her way back home and invested in the development of Russell.
+Waudby's has grown exponentially in the past fifteen years because Shanda and Brent are committed to expanding and investing in Russell's downtown and making all our visitors experience memorable and where you can BRING your family and FEEL like family.

 While in years past, Waudby's consumed only one part of the historical buildings, in 2019 business proved we needed more space, so we have since cut a hole in the wall to connect both buildings where we have more seating for families and friends!
 We really have a "the more the merrier" mentality and want to include your whole crew!
 Whether it's stopping for supper after a long day on the road or coming down to watch a big game on one of our projector screens, we invite you to come visit our Waud-Squad and enjoy a relaxing and enjoyable experience.